Scalarized neutron stars with a highly relativistic core in scalar-tensor gravity: SETUP OF THE PROBLEM

 For non-relativistic matter that can be modeled as a perfect fluid, one has $\tilde T=-\tilde\varepsilon+3\tilde p\approx-\tilde\varepsilon$, where $\tilde\varepsilon$ and $\tilde p$ are the physical rest-frame mass density and pressure of the fluid, respectively.
 When the first term on the right-hand side of Eq.~\eqref{eq:pertdphi} is effectively negative, i.e. $\beta\tilde T>0$ occurs in certain regions within the extended body in the gravitational field, the theory develops a tachyonic instability at the linear level, characterized by $\lambda_\mathrm{eff}<\lambda_\varphi$, where the effective wavelength is given by~\cite{Ramazanoglu:2016kul, Doneva:2016xmf, Doneva:2022ewd}

 Consequently, all Fourier modes with wavelengths

 that fit within the region where $\lambda_\mathrm{eff}<\lambda_\varphi$ will initially undergo an exponential growth~\cite{Ramazanoglu:2016kul}.
-While this behavior would be catastrophic for the theory in isolation, the nonlinear term $e^{2\beta\varphi^2}$ in Eq.~\eqref{eq:DEFsfeq} eventually becomes significant, suppressing the growth and saturating $\varphi$ at a value of order $1/\sqrt{\beta}$~\cite{Doneva:2022ewd}.
+While this behavior would be catastrophic for the theory in isolation \reply{if the theory were considered without further including nonlinear effects}, the nonlinear term $e^{2\beta\varphi^2}$ in Eq.~\eqref{eq:DEFsfeq} eventually becomes significant, suppressing the growth and saturating $\varphi$ at a value of order $1/\sqrt{\beta}$~\cite{Doneva:2022ewd}.

 For a quantitative analysis, one expands the scalar perturbation under the spherically symmetric assumption through standard spherical harmonics $Y_{\ell m}$ as

 where $\psi_{\ell m}$ depends solely on the radial coordinate $\rho$ in the EF, and the temporal dependence is given by $e^{-i\omega t}$ with $\omega$ being a complex frequency parameter.
 A Schr\"{o}dinger-like equation~\cite{Maggiore:2018sht,Ferrari:2020nzo}